-If you do that, there’s a good chance your customer will recognize that you’re trying to help them, not confuse them.
+If you do that, there’s a good chance your customers will recognize that you’re trying to help them, not confuse them.

 3. Don’t base demo content on a data set that is too small to show meaningful trends

-Imagine you’re using a tool that measures NPS score.
+Imagine you’re using a tool that measures NPS scores.

 That same tool gives you a demo.
 Yes, you appreciate the fact that there are some demo users to show you how things look, but is it really possible to get a meaningful NPS score from 3 users: 1 detractor and 2 promoters?